StarRocks/starrocks/docs/administration/deploy_cn.md

 When the field `Alive` is `true`, the CN node is properly started and added to the cluster.

 If the CN node is not properly added to the cluster, you can check the **log/cn.WARNING** log file to troubleshoot the problem.

+After the Compute Nodes are started properly, you need to set the system variables `prefer_compute_node`, and `use_compute_nodes` to allow them to scale the computing resources out during queries.
+See [System Variables](../reference/System_variable.md) for more information.

 ## Stop CN node